Net Worth Calculator

 What counts as an asset?

-Anything with monetary value you own: cash, bank balance, mutual funds, stocks, FD, PPF/EPF, real estate at market value, gold, vehicles (depreciated), cryptocurrency.
+Anything with monetary value you own: cash, bank balance, mutual funds, stocks, fixed deposits / CDs, retirement accounts (401k / IRA / PPF / EPF), real estate at market value, precious metals, vehicles (depreciated), cryptocurrency.
 Skip items you would never actually sell — they're not liquid.

 What counts as a liability?